 The student learning growth scores are linked to employees from the October and February FTE count survey.
 Therefore, it is of great importance that when asked to verify student rosters for both of these FTE count surveys, that each employee be diligent in verifying who is and who is not a student enrolled in his/her class(es) during both FTE count surveys.
 The teacher will review the list and verify its accuracy by their signature.
 The teacher may appeal to the principal to have any student added or removed from the list based on the criteria outlined in current District Policy.
+All other information on Student Learning Growth is located in Section 2 of the CTES Handbook.

-5. INSTRUCTIONAL PRACTICE PROCEDURES
+4. INSTRUCTIONAL PRACTICE PROCEDURES